goran-mahovlic/had2019-playground/projects/bootloader/README.md

 overwrite with "fujprog", "esp32ecp5" and
-DFU bootloader itself. "fujprog" will early segfault, "esp32ecp5" will stop early at first block verify, DFU bootloader itself will upload data without error but content will not be written.
+DFU bootloader itself. "fujprog" will early segfault, "esp32ecp5" will stop early at first block verify, bootloader will upload data without error but content will not be written.

 Current version of "openFPGALoader" will silently remove non-OTP write protection, overwrite bootloader and